madebykind/madebykind-v3/content/work/the-wilderness-project.md

     - img: images/work-twp-hero-1.jpg
       alt: "Multiple canoes on a calm river that reflects the colorful sunset sky."
     - img: images/work-twp-scenery.jpg
-      alt:
+      alt: "A rocky, steep mountain rises from a green, grassy landscape under a cloudy sky, with distant hills and valleys visible in the background."
     - img: images/work-twp-hero-3.jpg
-      alt: A"A person stands beside two canoes on the shore of a misty river at sunrise, surrounded by reeds and trees."
+      alt: "A person stands beside two canoes on the shore of a misty river at sunrise, surrounded by reeds and trees."
   caption: Brand and digital delivery for Africa-based environmental charity

+# Disclaimer/copyright note
+note: '<p class="text-sm">Expedition and landscape images courtesy of <a href="https://www.thewildernessproject.org/" target="_blank">The Wilderness Project</a>.</p>'
 ---

 {{< workquote source="The Wilderness Project Vision" logo="logo-square-twp" img="images/work-twp-vision.jpg" alt="A winding river flows through a landscape with dense green forest on the left and open brown grassland on the right, viewed from above." >}}This is our opportunity to connect, collaborate and do something incredible for humanity – before it’s too late to act.{{</ workquote >}}